 Talk to your partner or call a friend.
-Social interaction has been shown to make you less sleepy.
+Social interaction makes you less sleepy.

 7. Turn to caffeine

 If nothing else helps, a cup of coffee can save the day.
 Caffeine temporarily blocks the accumulation of adenosine (sleep pressure) in the brain and increases alertness.
 This should, however, be your last resort.
-Tolerance to caffeine increases rapidly and it’s easy to become addicted to.
-Cup of coffee every now and then might offer you that precious boost of activity, but as a long-term solution it might prove treacherous.
+Tolerance to caffeine increases rapidly, and it is easy to become addicted to.
+A cup of coffee every now and then might give you that precious boost of activity, but as a long-term solution, caffeine can prove treacherous.

 Hilditch, C. J., Dorrian, J., & Banks, S. (2016).
 Time to wake up: Reactive countermeasures to sleep inertia.
 Industrial Health, 54(6), 528–541.